Weight Loss and Diet

 - produce substances that cause inflammation in the blood vessels, which can lead to heart disease

-“Keeping weight under control can reduce many of the risk factors for cardiovascular disease,” says Dr. Kerry J. Stewart, Professor of Medicine, Division of Cardiology, Johns Hopkins School of Medicine.
+"Keeping weight under control can reduce many of the risk factors for cardiovascular disease," says Dr. Kerry J. Stewart, director of Clinical and Research Exercise Physiology at Johns Hopkins Bayview Medical Center.

 While a low-carbohydrate or low-fat diet can help you lose weight, the relative merits of each of these types of diet on the cardiovascular system are currently being studied.
 A few important things to remember:

 - Avoid foods with trans fat, the processed fats that build up in the arteries.

 - Steer clear of high amounts of sugar and salt.

 - Control your portions and take in less calories than you burn.

 - Develop the self-discipline and motivation to stick to your diet.

 Some fats are considered healthy because they’ve been shown to reduce the amount of low-density lipoprotein (LDL) cholesterol in the blood.
 These are the unsaturated fats (polyunsaturated and monounsaturated).

 Omega-3 fatty acid is a type of polyunsaturated fat that helps reduce inflammation in the arteries.
 You’ll find it in fatty fish such as salmon, mackeral, trout, albacore tuna, and sardines.
 Other sources of healthy fat are beans, and nuts such as walnuts, pecans, almonds and hazelnuts.